Why Fashion & Makeup Is A Celebration For Muslim Women

 Momin — who moved to South Australia from East Turkestan when she was eight — launched TWIICE in December 2018 with her sister and close friend after struggling to find modesty fashion that was comfortable and stylish.

-This year, Eid, an Islamic celebration at the end of the month of Ramadan, begins on May 2nd.
-Momin says, there are diverse ways that it's celebrated by different people, but presenting one's best self is often a big part of it.
+This year, Eid, an Islamic celebration at the end of the month of Ramadan, begins on May 2.
+Momin says there are diverse ways that it's celebrated by different people, but presenting one's best self is often a big part of it.

 Advertisement

 "Personally, I feel like I have wasted Eid if I don’t dress up for the occasion.
-I find honor in dressing up for Eid.
-It's is a celebration bestowed by God, so I feel honored in showing up as my best self."
+I find honour in dressing up for Eid.
+It's is a celebration bestowed by God so I feel honoured in showing up as my best self."

 Sari is yet to decide on exactly what she's wearing this year when she visits restaurants and unites with family for prayer in a community park or mosque.
 But regardless of her outfit, her makeup will be practical yet glowy for the occasion.